henry-anderson/configJ/README.md

-# DataAPI
+# configJ

-DataAPI is a Java API for easy to read data serialization.
-DataAPI was written to allow easy configuration and a way to allow users to easily change the properties of a program.
+configJ is a Java library for easy to read data serialization.
+It was written to help in the creation of configuration files.

 [View the Javadocs here](http://henry-anderson.github.io/DataAPI/)